-- First make the chive butter: mix the sofened butter with chives and seasonings.
+- Make the chive butter: mix the softened butter with chives and seasonings.
 Roll into a small log, and wrap in plastic wrap.
 Place in fridge until butter hardens, about 20-30 minutes.

-- For the muffins: In a medium sized bowl mix the cornmeal, flour, sugar, wheat germ, baking soda, baking powder, and salt.
-In another bowl mix the softened butter, buttermilk, eggs and vanilla extract.
+- For the cornbread: In a medium sized bowl mix the cornmeal, flour, brown sugar, wheat germ (if using), baking soda, baking powder, and salt.
+In another bowl mix the melted butter, buttermilk, eggs and vanilla extract.
 Mix the wet ingredients into the dry and then fold in chopped fresh herbs.

-- Prepare muffin tin by either spraying with cooking spray or grease bottom and sides of tins with butter.
-Scoop batter into each tin, filling about 3/4 high.
-Bake in a preheated oven at 400 degrees F. for 18-20 minutes or until toothpick inserted in the center comes out clean.
+- Prepare muffin tin by either spraying with non-stick cooking spray Spoon batter into each tin, filling about 3/4 high.
+Bake in a preheated oven for 18-20 minutes or until toothpick inserted in the center comes out clean.

 To Make As A Skillet:

 - Follow the same instructions but place cornbread batter into a skillet (cast iron preferred).
-Cooking time is a slightly longer than muffins: 20-25 minutes at 400 degrees F.
+Cooking time is a slightly longer than muffins: 20-25 minutes at 400°F.